khainl1110/CMPE258Project/README.md

 How to run YOLOv8 model

 Note: The YOLOv8 model runs on Google Colab environment, please upload it onto Google Colab.
-For the purpose of simplify the importing models step.
-We have save our original best.pt models into the 'results' subfolders in 'breed' and 'emotion' folders
+For the purpose of simplify the importing models after training, we have save our original best.pt models into the 'results' subfolders in 'breed' and 'emotion' folders

 Step 1: Extract 'CMPE258_Project.zip' on your local computer.